Project Wonderful

 Project Wonderful was an advertising service created by programmer and webcomic author Ryan North in late 2006.
-Headquartered in Toronto, Ontario, the service supported up thousands of webcomics and blogs with auctioned online advertisements, until it was shut down in 2018.
+Headquartered in Toronto, Ontario, the service supported thousands of webcomics and blogs with auctioned online advertisements, until it was shut down in 2018.

 Concept and development

 In early 2006, Ryan North was talking with a friend about how they severely disliked existing online advertisement services such as Google ads and AdSense, because advertisements on those platforms are priced based on user clicks or displays, and "the Internet isn't really designed to keep track of who clicked where, when, and who viewed what page when."
 Project Wonderful launched 8 months later.

 Rather than paying for clicks, Project Wonderful allowed websites to auction advertisement space.
 Advertisers were able to bid on a particular ad block on a particular website and, as long as their bid was the highest, they got to decide what is shown on it.
 Being invite-only, Project Wonderful initially only had a few dozen advertisers participating in the "perpetual auction" of ad space, though this number grew rapidly.

 Project Wonderful was built on open source software, coupled with MySQL databases and an Apache front-end.
 The service was designed specifically for cartoonists, but in turn worked well for any independent website.
 Implementing new features into Project Wonderful took up most of North's time in the years following its initial release, together with his webcomic Dinosaur Comics.